joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

-# Creating the repo #
+# Creating the English repos #
-It is the content owner responsibility to create the GIT repo and provide the right permissions to the users to access to them.
+It is the content owner responsibility to create the English GIT repos and provide the right permissions to the users to access them.

-For GIT repo, we currently plan to support both GitHub and Visual Studio Online.
+A GIT repo is either GitHub or Visual Studio Online.

-If you are not familiar with GitHub, check out our summary of the [GitHub terminology](GitHub-terminology.md) for basic terminology used through this documentaiton.
+If you are not familiar with GitHub, check out our summary of the [GitHub terminology page](GitHub-terminology.md) for basic terminology used through this documentation.
-## Repo creation ##

-The first step is to create a GIT repository and setup it up as an open publishing repo.
+The first step is to create a GIT repository and make it either public or private (see next section for information).

 - For GitHub repository setup, follow the [GitHub tutorials](https://help.github.com/articles/set-up-git/).
 - For Visual Studio Online see (TBD).

+*Note that you do not have to create localized repos.
+This is done automatically based on the [localization file configuration](partnerdocumentation/repo-provision.md)*

-### GitHub Private vs. public repo ###
+## GitHub Private vs. public repo ##

 If you do not want/need external contributions (i.e. external to Microsoft), create a private repo.
 If you want/need external contributions (i.e. external to Microsoft), then you need to create two repos: one public and one private.